cs456s24/cs456s24/lab2/lab_2_description.md

 9. Select the `Board` tab.
 Under `Family` find PYNQ-Z1.
 Select PYNQ-Z1 in table below.
 10. Choose Finish.

+Side note (Spring 2024): The part you chose in lab01 was not the correct part - in fact you may have ended up with some package pin not found style errors.
+Choosing the Board tab and PYNQ-Z1 should eliminate any of those errors.

 # Editing file
 1. In the middle Sources window choose the plus tab.
 2. Choose add or create design sources.
 Click Next.
 4. Create new file by choosing the plus tab again, -> Create File.
-Name it `and_gate'.
+Name it `board_demo'.
 Click Finish
 5. In the future you can specify parameters to your Module here, but for now lets make sure to learn the whole structure of a Verilog program so you can write it yourself.
 Just click OK.
 6. Click Yes.
-7. Now you will notice in the Sources Window under Design Sources that the and_gate file has been created.
+7. Now you will notice in the Sources Window under Design Sources that the board_demo file has been created.
 8. Double click on the file and it will open a window on the right side.
 9. Fill in the team member names under Engineer.
 As well as the other pertinent information.

-Create the `AND`  gate by typing in the Verilog below.
+Create an initial  gate by typing in the Verilog below.
 Note that this module is not really necessary, but this is a learning experience.
 The and gate specification within the verilog module, and(out, a, b), is and example of structural verilog.

 <!--    ## Format -->
  <!--    *gate*(*output*, *input1*, *input2*) -->